 Staff must challenge inappropriate behaviours between children, many of which are listed at Appendix I, that are abusive in nature and maintain a zero-tolerance approach to abuse.
-Downplaying certain behaviours, for example dismissing sexual harassment as "just banter," "just having a laugh," "part of growing up" or "girls being girls" can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.
+Downplaying certain behaviours, for example dismissing sexual harassment as "just banter," "just having a laugh," "part of growing up" or "girls being girls" or in Junior school "boys being boys" can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.